 For Office Use Only Time Received: By:

-Date Received:

-Applications will not be accept ed if submitted after 4:00 F P.M. on September 6, 2019
+Date Received: Applications will not be accen ted if suhmitted aft er 4:00 P.M. on September 3, 2021

+teu ij submitteu ujt er 4.00 1.141. on September 3, 2021

-A. Summary of Grant Request:
+A. Summary of Grant Request: =

 ORGANIZATION NAME:

 Project/Event Name:

 Contact Name: Title:

 Address:

-Email Address: Cont act Phone:
+Email Address: Contact Phone:

-Event Date: Even t Location:
+Event Date: Event Location:

-Total Budget: Grant Amo ount Requested:
+Total Budget: Gra nt Amount Requested:

-Provide a brief summary on the intended use of the grant and how the money would be used.
-(100 words or less)
+Provide a brief summary on the i ntended use of t he grant and how the money would be use

+(100 words or less) ntenueu use of t me grant and now the money would be use

-How does the organization/event either drive tourism to Hilton Head Island or enhance the visitor experience on Hilton Head Island?
-How is this impact being measured?
-(100 words or less)
+How does the organization/event t either drive to ourism to Hilton Head Island or enhance th

+is this impact being measured?
+(100 words

+less)

+1 1

-Total Number of Patrons Served, including Visitors:
+Total Number of Patrons Served, inc J

-Documented Number of Visitors Served:
+Documented Number of Visitors Ser ved:

-Documented Number of Tourists Served: (A Tourist is considered a "traveler" from 50 miles away or more)
+Documented Number of Tourists Se (A Tourist is considered a "traveler" from 50 mile

-How was the Number of Visitors Documented?
+How was the Number of Visitors Do cumented?

-B. DESCRIPTION OF OPERATIONS:

-1. For state reporting purposes, give a brief description of the organization.
-(250 words or less)

-2. Describe in detail how the requested grant funding would be used?
+B. DESCRIPTION OF OPERATIONS: 1.
+For state reporting purposes, give a brief description of the organization.
+(250 words or less) 2.
+Describe in detail how the requested grant funding would be used?
 (250 words or less)